syncfusion-content/wpf-docs/wpf/DoubleTextBox/Appearance-and-Styling.md

 ### Zero Foreground

-We can change a zero color to the value of `DoubleTextBox` by setting the [ZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ZeroColor.html) property and it will be applied when the [ApplyZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyZeroColor.html) property is `true` and the `Value` is zero.
+We can change a zero color for the value of `DoubleTextBox` by setting the [ZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ZeroColor.html) property and it will be applied when the [ApplyZeroColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~ApplyZeroColor.html) property is `true` and the `Value` is zero.
 The default color of `ZeroColor` is `Green`.

 {% tabs %}